Albian Ajeti: Celtic

 Ajeti joined Celtic on a four-year deal on 13 August 2020, for a reported fee of £5 million.
 He made his league debut for Celtic on 22 August 2020 against Dundee United, coming on as a substitute in 73rd minute and scoring the winning goal in 83rd minute in a 1–0 win.

 Sturm Graz (loan)

 On 31 August 2022, Celtic sent Ajeti on a season-long loan with an option-to-buy to Austrian Bundesliga side Sturm Graz.
 On 29 May 2023, Ajeti returned to Celtic after Sturm Graz decided not to trigger the buy-option clause.

 Gaziantep

 On 4 September 2023, Süper Lig club Gaziantep announced the signing of Ajeti on a one-year contract with an option for a further year, for an undisclosed fee.

 Second return to Basel

 On 1 February 2024, Ajeti returned to Basel on a contract until 30 June 2025, with an option to extend.

+On 1 September 2026, Ajeti was loaned by Lugano, with an option to buy.